Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 It was interesting to me to verify how without changing the fundamental architecture, but manipulating the hyperparameters (number of features for each layer, number of epochs...) was it possible to already reach an accuracy of more than 91%.

-In order to reach higher values, but also to experiment with different architectures, I started to modify the original design and experiment with different approaches.
+In order to reach higher values, but also to experiment with different architectures, I started to modify the original design and try different approaches.
 While doing research on the subject, a good reference I found was [this](https://github.com/ericlavigne/CarND-Traffic-Sign-Classifier) project of a former udacity student, that pushed me towards the idea of increasing the number of "full" layers.
 I tried different solution in this sense, and one of the things that I found was the tendedncy of the model towards some degree of overfitting, reaching accuracies of over 97% in training, but remaining consistently lower in testing.
 In order to limit the behavior, I have implemented several layers of dropout.

 My final design can be described as it follows: